STI Testing & Resources

 - Paying for my appointments or tests

 Students can pay at the time of service or we can bill your student account (charges will not list specific reasons for the visit).
 If you have health insurance, we can also bill your insurance.
-Currently, students can perform self-STI tests for free, funded by the Student Initiated Fee.
+Currently, students can perform self-STI tests at no additional cost, funded by the Student Initiated Fee.

 Be aware that private insurance companies sometimes notify the subscriber (often parents) as to what tests are done for covered individuals.
 Therefore, the subscriber may get a notice from the private insurance company that "student X had a chlamydia test done on date X" though results are generally not reported.
 If you are concerned, it is a good idea to contact your insurance company before you get tested and inquire about their billing policies.
 Paying at the time of service avoids using your private insurance altogether.